Business intelligence for finance: capabilities, tools, and integrations

 - Developing and monitoring operational plans and budgets

-- Creating what-if scenarios for business continuity plans
+- Creating what-if scenarios for business continuity planning

 - Determining the actual cost of a product, process, or service